USER MANUAL Thomonix SILENCE THOMSON

 - Gravy ladles

-Using the Water Soener
+Using the Water Softener

 The hardness of the water varies from place to place.
 If hard water is used in the dishwasher, deposits will be formed on the utensils.
-This appliance is equipped with a water soener which uses a salt specifically designed to eliminate the minerals from the water.
+This appliance is equipped with a water softener which uses a salt specifically designed to eliminate the minerals from the water.

 CAUTION:

-Adjusng the salt consumpon
+Adjusting the salt consumption

-Open the door and switch on the dishwasher.
+- Open the door and switch on the dishwasher.

-Press ⏻ to conrm the seng.
+- Press ⏻ to confirm the setting.

-| WATER HARDNESS | Display | Salt consumpon (gram/cycle) | |||
+| WATER HARDNESS | Display | Salt consumpon (gram/cycle) |

-| °dH | °fH | °Clarke | mmol/l | ||
+| °dH | °fH | °Clarke | mmol/l |

 | 0~5 | 0~9 | 0~6 | 0~0.94 | H1 | 0 |